Western Zone Obesity Network · Patient Guide

 More than just a smaller stomach

-Many people think bariatric surgery simply makes your stomach smaller so you eat less.
-It does much more than that.
-Bariatric surgery is really a metabolic treatment: it changes how your body and brain communicate about hunger, fullness, and energy.
+Many people think bariatric surgery just makes your stomach smaller so you eat less.
+But it does much more than that.
+Bariatric surgery is really a “metabolic” treatment – it changes how your body and brain communicate about hunger, fullness, and energy.

-• Hunger hormones decrease.
-The part of the stomach that makes most of the “hunger hormone” (ghrelin) is removed or bypassed, so you feel less hungry overall.
+1. Hunger hormones decrease.
+The part of your stomach that makes the “hunger hormone” (ghrelin) is removed or bypassed.
+This means you feel less hungry overall.

-• Fullness hormones increase.
-Surgery changes how food moves through your digestive system, raising hormones that tell your brain you’re full and satisfied.
+2. Fullness hormones increase.
+Surgery changes how food moves through your digestive system.
+This leads to higher levels of hormones that tell your brain you are full and satisfied.

-• Your brain’s “set point” changes.
-Surgery helps reset the brain’s weight “thermostat” to a lower level, making it easier to stay at a lower weight.
+3. Your brain’s “set point” changes.
+Your brain has a “thermostat” for body weight.
+Surgery helps reset this thermostat to a lower level, making it easier for your body to stay at a lower weight.

-• Blood sugar improves.
-Changes in gut hormones help the body use insulin better, which is why many people with type 2 diabetes see major improvement, sometimes even remission.
+4. Blood sugar improves.
+Changes in gut hormones help your body use insulin better.
+This is why many people with type 2 diabetes see major improvements – sometimes even going into remission.

 The bottom line